Khai-Ngo/SDPP-SPECTRODISC/README.md

 1. Improve GUI: better arrangement of widgets, and add scroll bars
 2. Implement data validation for the input fields to prevent the user from putting in trash data/missing data
 3. Output time trace (counts per second vs seconds)
+4. Extends support for other detectors (may or may not have PSD capabilities)